 Create your own Android mobile app with signature capture in 5 minutes

-Canvas allows for you to easily create your own mobile data collection applications for Android, Windows Mobile and BlackBerry (iPhone and iPad coming soon!).
+Canvas allows for you to easily create your own mobile data collection applications for Android, iOS, Windows Mobile and BlackBerry.
 Today, I wanted to walk through a quick and simple example of how to do this in 5 minutes, capturing some simple data, an example signature and show what the result looks like on Android.
 We already have a large catalog of pre-built data collection applications in our Canvas Application Store, each of which can be customized, but in this article we are focusing on how to create one from scratch.

 The goal of this article will be to walk through signing up for Canvas, building a simple mobile app which captures some simple information (first name and last name) and a signature, fill out the app on an Android and view the results.

 If you aren't already a Canvas customer, sign up for a 30 day free trial of Canvas.

 Once you sign up for Canvas you should receive an e-mail or text message with a download link for your device.
 If you didn't get the email or text message, you can always open the browser on your Android or other device.
 Go to http://www.gocanvas.com/m to download Canvas.